snpanchal/shopify-memory-match/README.md

 * Glide
 * Android Jetpack (LiveData and ViewModel)

-Sound effects used (from https://themushroomkingdom.net/media/smw/wav):
-* Mario 1-Up sound (used when user matches two cards)
-* Mario course clear sound (used when the user wins the game)

 Features
 * Reset game
 * Shuffle cards
 * Change number of same products to match
 * Keep track of high score (least number of moves)

+Sound effects used (from https://themushroomkingdom.net/media/smw/wav):
+* Mario 1-Up sound (used when user matches the same products)
+* Mario course clear sound (used when the user wins the game)

+Medal image used when user wins (from https://www.svgrepo.com/svg/241828/medal)

 ## Screenshots
 ### No Matches